Sex and Love

 A gay friend once said how unfair he thought it that gay men had been stereotyped as promiscuous (although of course there is a lot of truth in that assertion); he said that if there were places where straight men could have gotten sex as easily as gay men in the heyday of the sexual liberation of the seventies and eighties, pre-AIDS, there would have been a queue right around the block.

 One of the things that really surprised me was finding how turned on it makes me when my girlfriend reaches very high levels of arousal and wants lustful, pure sex.

 There is something extraordinarily arousing about seeing her desperate for the culmination of lovemaking, begging me to put my penis inside her, while I tease her by stimulating her even more with fingers and tongue.

-I think I am right in saying, however, that most of the time, most women are not turned on anything like they could be, and it seems to me one of the reasons for this is that men do not know how to turn them on.
+I think I am right in saying, however, that most of the time, most women are not turned on anything like they could be, and they do not get the pleasure from sex that they could, and it seems to me one of the reasons for this is that men do not know how to turn them on.

-(I am being charitable here and assuming that it is not because men just want a quick fuck and are then satisfied.)
+(I am being charitable here and assuming that it is not because men just want quick sex and are then satisfied.)